genebean/indiansprings-hugo/content/committee/nominating/2022-banquet-nominations.md

 ### Scoutmaster of the Year

 Presented to the Scoutmaster having the most remarkable record of service for the current year under consideration.
 Past year performances are NOT considered.
 ONLY Scoutmasters will be considered for this award.
-(ASMs are not included in this award, but may be considered for the Boy Scouter of the Year award.)
+(ASMs are not included in this award, but may be considered for the Troop Scouter of the Year award.)

-### Boy Scouter of the Year
+### Troop Scouter of the Year

 Presented to the Boy Scout adult leader having the most remarkable record of service for the current year under consideration.
 Past year performances are NOT considered.
 Adult leaders who may be considered for this award are all adult leaders in a unit, but does NOT include the Scoutmaster.